-Celia Imrie plays “Phil,” Sam’s eccentric English expatriate mother.
-Who happens to live across the street.
+Celia Imrie plays “Phil,” Sam’s aging, eccentric English expatriate mother who inconveniently lives across the street.

 Imrie is an Olivier Award-winning and Screen Actors Guild-nominated actress, who was recently honored by Variety as an “Icon” and received the accolade of a “Lifetime Achievement Award” at the Women in Film and Television Awards.
 In addition to her acclaimed film, television and theater work, Imrie is also a Sunday Times best-selling author, having published three novels in just three years.